SnowBlitzer/COP5570-Term-Project/README.md

 ### Document Format
     document = {
         "filename":String,       # Unique Key of filename
         "email":String,          # The `from` field
         "words":List,            # List of unique words
 	"wordCount":Dict,        # Count of words, Str:Int
-        "raw":String          # The raw email text as string.
+        "raw":String,            # The raw email text as string.
-    }
+	"englishWords":List,     # List of English words
+	"nonEnglishWords": List  # List of non English words }

 ### How to Access Spams